plone/documentation/develop/plone/misc/asyncronoustasks.rst

                    host yyy.com
                 </clock-server>

-Create a corresponding user in ZMI.
+Create a corresponding user in Management Interface.

 In detail: